 If I were writing a query for HARRY AND HORSIE, it would read something like this:

 Harry and plush toy, Horsie, are the best of friends.
 One night, Harry is trying out his bubble-making machine when one of his bubbles swallows Horsie and hoists him into outer space!
 Harry has to rescue his best friend — and go on a wild space adventure — before returning safely home.

-A quirky picture book with a great friendship hook, spare text and retro-style illustration, HARRY AND HORSIE is sure blast your imagination into the stratosphere!
+A quirky picture book with a great friendship hook, spare text and retro-style illustration, HARRY AND HORSIE is sure to blast your imagination into the stratosphere!
 This is a simultaneous submission.
-You will find the full manuscript of XXX words pasted below.
+You will find the full manuscript of XXX words pasted below (or “enclosed”).
 I look forward to hearing from you and appreciate your consideration.

 Easy peasy.
 No need to write an elaborate picture book query letter.
 Just present the main characters, the main problem, and the resolution, then work in a hook (“great friendship hook,” above), and sign off like you normally would with a novel query.
 This is the perfect query letter for picture book formula.

 How to Get A Picture Book Literary Agent